 In the warmer months of the year, they live on and around the plants that they are consuming.
 On trees, that will often be in the leaves and bark of the tree.
 On other plants, it will be on the leaves or stems or in the flower blossoms.

-Most of the pest types of thrips live on plant juices.
-These thrips will bite or saw their way into the plant stem to drink from it, or use their syringe-like mouths to extract liquid from leaves.
+Most of the pest types feed on plant juices.
+They bite or saw their way into the plant stem to drink from it, or use their syringe-like mouths to extract liquid from leaves.

-Thrips infest most commercial food crops.
+These pests infest most commercial food crops.
 They can scar fruit or vegetables on the surface, causing damage to the fruit.
-There are also thrips varieties that will infest roses, trees, or other ornamental plants.
+There are also varieties that will infest roses, trees, or other ornamental plants.

-As thrips lay their eggs inside plant stems or stalks, it can be hard to find the eggs.
+As they lay their eggs inside plant stems or stalks, it can be hard to find the eggs.
 It’s important to check for adult or nymph stages on blossoms, leaves, or stems.

-There are some thrips varieties that are beneficial.
+There are some varieties that are beneficial.
 These species tend to feast on other pest types, including mites and aphids.
 They also will eat plant pollen when pests are not available.
-It’s very difficult to distinguish between the pests and the good thrips.
+It’s very difficult to distinguish between the good and bad types of these bugs.

 How To Get Rid Of Thrips